The latest information for farmers, landowners and rural businesses during the coronavirus (COVID-19) outbreak. Read this page for regular updates.

 Basic Payment Scheme

-The deadline for submitting applications for BPS 2020 is extended to midnight on 15 June 2020.
+The deadline for submitting applications, with penalties, for BPS 2020 is extended to midnight on 10 July 2020.

 You should apply online using the Rural Payments service as this is the quickest and safest method to use.
 However, you will need to post any supporting documents to us, such as the Young and new farmer form or BP5 continuation form.